 Finding the correct market rate is both an art and a science.

 When a buyer is looking to purchase a home, it’s not unusual for them to take months or even years to purchase one.
-Prospective tenants are typically looking to move within a month or two.
+Prospective residents are typically looking to move within a month or two.

 Tenants tend to have just three or four characteristics they’re looking for in a home.
 They’ll settle on the first one in their budget that checks all those boxes – typically for fear of someone else renting the house.

 Why is this important?